WIKS

-WIKS (101.9 FM) is an urban contemporary-formatted broadcast radio station licensed to New Bern, North Carolina.
+WIKS (101.9 FM) is an mainstream urban-formatted broadcast radio station licensed to New Bern, North Carolina.
 The station is owned by Curtis Media Group.
 WIKS is an affiliate of the Steve Harvey Morning Show.

 History

 The 101.9 FM frequency in New Bern signed on with an Album-oriented Rock format in August 1977 as WRBK ("K101").
 Due to the nature of its frequency at 101.9 and the advent of digital tuners, the slogan was changed to "K102" in the summer of 1978.
 In August 1979, the station flipped to a country music format, as WAZZ ("Country Ways").

-By 1986, the station would become "Kiss 102" with the WIKS call letters and an Urban Contemporary format.
+By 1986, the station would become "Kiss 102" with the WIKS call letters and an Mainstream Urban format.
 Transmitting power increased to 100,000 watts.
 Rap and hip-hop music was introduced in the 1990s, as WIKS became a full modern mainstream urban station by 1998.
-In 1997 WIKS picked up competition from the 92.3 Frequency when WQSL adopted a rhythmic top 40 format as "The Beat of Carolina".
+In 1997 WIKS picked up competition from the 92.3 frequency when WQSL adopted a rhythmic top 40 format as "The Beat of Carolina".
 WIKS responded by tweaking its format to Urban Adult Contemporary station in 2003, though they eventually returned to their current format.